Rec League and Sports Guidance

 - Designate a COVID-19 Point of Contact and ensure everyone knows who this person is and how to contact the individual.

 - Ensure the community, league, or team develops a plan of action if an athlete, coach, or official falls ill, make the plan publicly available, and explain it to the entire sports community.
-Contact and work with the Office of Public Health for reporting positive cases and contact tracing.
+Contact and work with the Office of Public Health for reporting positive cases.